National Introductory Arbitration Course

 All Non-lawyers registering for this Arbitration course MUST buy the following book and read the noted chapters related to Contract Law as a preparation for the course with regards legal knowledge.

-‘The Law and Business Administration In Canada’ (14th Ed) by J.E.
+‘The Law and Business Administration In Canada’ (14th or 15th Ed) by J.E.
 Smyth, D.A.
 Soberman, A.J.
 Easson and S.A.
 McGill

 Topics related to Contract Law are covered in Part 3 of the book and includes Chapter 6 to Chapter 13.